cmsflash/cmsflash.github.io/index.md

 - Jun.
 2017 - Jun.
 2019.
 - *Research Intern, Intelligent Perception and Services Team, Smart City Group*
+- Worked on the inception of an autonomous driving project, including task identification, data scheme de-sign, coordination of collection and labeling, and algorithmic design and validation.
 - Conducted academic research projects listed in [Research Experience](#research-experience).

 # Awards